lubianat/technotype/manuscript.md

 While evolutionary definitions take this dimension into account, they are fit to theoretical research, but still lack the rigour for explaining real world experiments.

 All research that uses human samples are subject to strong influence of time.
 I started this as a note, but it is so important that I'll have to add to the main text.

+## Clusters are not cells

+In the era of large-scale omics, we are starting to see declarations of cell types that are not based on pre-selected criteria, but derived from unsupervised clustering followed by labelling.

+This is a powerful exploratory approach, which, as mentioned in the main text, has led to discoveries of ionocytes and new classes of dendritic cells, for example.

+Many algorithms and "expert-based" annotation protocols focus on labeling _clusters_ instead of labeling _cells_.

+Cells in a cluster are arbitrarily similar (as determined by the clustering algorithm) and so they will, by definition, differ from other cells in the sample.

+For single-cell RNA-seq, one usually checks which genes are differentially expressed when comparing the cells in a cluster with cells in other clusters.
+These genes are called "markers" and used for labeling a cell cluster.

+What does it mean to label a cell cluster, though?
+Does it mean that _all_ cells there conform to the cell type?
+Does it mean that _most_ cells there conform to the cell type?
+Does it mean that cells from other clusters in the dataset _definitely do not_ conform to the cell type?

+So far, I haven't seem a clear, explicit, coherent definition for a cluster label.
+Not even once.

+Marker-based definitions are assumed for the group as a whole, but in current pipelines, nothing blocks one cell in a cluster to lack the expression of a "name-giver" marker.

+The classification scheme proposed here works to classify _cells_, but is not sufficient for labeling unsupervisedly-defined _cell clusters_.

+What is possible, though, is to use clustering for data exploration.
+From then on, strict patterns can be decided (ex: a cell that expresses A and B, but not C) and then apply this pattern to the whole dataset.
+For clusters with consistent markers, this approach should be roughly equivalent to the previously described.

+Using such "regular expressions" might lead to a cell being assigned to multiple clusters.
+Even if we assume that the sample is free of doublets, that cannot be a problem.
+Cells may have multiple functions.
+As argued in the main text, each cell can be labeled by multiple standards.

+We may avoid multiple labeling if we really need in practice, though, and make preferential claims (if a  cell matches defintiions X and Y, it is assigned only to X, for example).

+By having explicit "regular expression" patterns for cell definitions in single-cell datasets, the "cell-type assesment" problem becomes trivial: a cell in  a new dataset is of the _exact_ same type if (and only if) it matches the _exact_ definition.

+When that is not the case, current algorithms for reconciling single cell datasets can still be successfully employed.
+But instead of propagating a label, it would propagate a parent class, looking for cells of a similar, sister class.